Acclaimed Indie Feature, DARK FEATHERS: Dance of the Geisha to open in limited USA Theatrical Release August 2, 2024

 “Dark Feathers: Dance of the Geisha” is an acclaimed independent feature that lifts the veil of secrecy surrounding modern practitioners of these traditional arts – mesmerizing beauties with skills ranging from singing and dancing, to legendary rumors of specialized love-making techniques.

-Written and co-directed by leading lady Crystal J. Huang, the film was shot in San Francisco and the bay area, with stunning cinematography.
-Other leading actors including dance stars Gilles Marini and Katarina Smirnoff, along with veteran film star Michael Madsen and an ensemble of talented dancers and actors.
+Produced and co-directed by leading lady Crystal J. Huang, the film was shot in San Francisco Bay Area and Los Angeles, with stunning cinematography.
+Other leading actors including dance stars Gilles Marini and Karina Smirnoff, along with veteran film star Michael Madsen and an ensemble of talented dancers and actors.
 Hannover House (OTC: HHSE) has been engaged to handle the marketing, publicity and booking of theatres for the film – with an initial release date set for August 2, 2024 in New York, Los Angeles and San Francisco.
-An expansion of theatrical markets is planned for late August, with a Video-On-Demand and Home Media window opening in October.
+An expansion of theatrical markets is planned for late August, with a Video-On-Demand and Home Media window opening in mid-September.

 "We are excited to present this film to theatres and audiences," said Eric Parkinson, C.E.O. of Hannover House.
 "It's been twenty years since 'Memoirs of a Geisha' and we think that this film delivers a fresh look into a modern incarnation of some of these ancient practices."